 All it took was a moment.
 Lindsey Vonn landed hard and tumbled face first with a piercing shriek.

-Just like that, her season was done.
-The star American skier was on the ground with two ligaments in her right knee torn, a bone in her lower leg broken.
+Just like that, the star American skier was on the ground with two torn ligaments in her right knee and a broken bone in her lower leg.

 The cascading fall down the slope during the super-G at the world championships Tuesday knocked out the four-time World Cup champion for the rest of the season, the latest and most serious in a string of injuries for Vonn at skiing's biggest events.